 Profile

 Coterie is a leading global event that connects women’s apparel, accessories and footwear designers with the international ‘who’s who’ of retailers.
-The show features the following sections: TMRW, dedicated to advanced contemporary lines and emerging designers with global perspective; EDIT, curated luxury and contemporary ready-to-wear and accessories for women; Beauty@Coterie, beauty and apothecary items for your stores; and Footwear@Coterie, luxury footwear for women.
+The show features the following sections: TMRW, dedicated to advanced contemporary lines and emerging designers with a global perspective; EDIT, curated luxury and contemporary ready-to-wear and accessories for women; Beauty@Coterie, beauty and apothecary items for your stores; and Footwear@Coterie, luxury footwear for women.

 Styles